Romance is Alive and Well

 Hiking is another way to get about in the 19 0000 hectare nature reserve that surrounds Sterkfontein.
 On horseback too of course.
 The swishest way though is Jon’s state of the art 29ft Sea Ray Bow Rider boat.
 The nooks and hidden bays are delightful, summer or winter, and Wild Horses is a big hit with lovers, as they aid and abet in proposals, ferrying the (hopefully) soon-to-be engaged couple to a secret spot, where a romantic picnic has been prepared to set the scene.

 Jon has also acquired the 40 ft yacht that he sailed to Rio on twice in the 1973 & 76 Cape to Rio Yacht Races.
-Golden City is being restored and should be on the water in early 2019, affording a very private, exclusive space for one couple.
+Golden City has been restored, affording a very private, exclusive space for one couple.

 If you’re not planning a proposal or wedding, Wild Horses still plucks the heart strings.
 It certainly did for Hilary and I. Whether it was gardener Hilary’s delight at the marvellous gardens- the commitment to maintain such a visual delight through the harsh winters is quite something- or the wine cellar dinner, with rose petals strewn on the floor, the candle lit setting and chef Marelize’s wonderful fare, we left more in love with life and everything we experienced.
 Soppy?
 Try it, you’ll like it!